darkahmed/darkahmed/README.md

 ## Quick facts
 - Based in Egypt
-- Focus: Problem solving skill with Advanced data structures and algorithms
+- Focus: Problem solving with Advanced data structures and algorithms

 ---